Total Sulfur Analysis

 Total Sulfur (TS) stands for the sum parameter of all organic and inorganic sulfur compounds.
 Trace levels (0.02 – 10.000 mg/kg or ppm by weight) of Total Sulfur are measured with an elemental combustion analyzer according to UV-Fluorescence detection technique or Microcoulometric detection technique.
-These measurements are carried out mainly in the Oil & Gas Industry.
 Common ASTM methods for sulfur testing include: ASTM D5453-19a, ASTM D6667, and ASTM D7183.
-The Nexis TS total sulfur analyzer provides a reliable and robust solution for labs.
+The Nexis TS Total Sulfur analyzer provides a reliable and robust solution for labs.

 Crude oil is composed mainly of hydrocarbons mixed with a variation of nitrogen, sulfur and oxygen.
 The differences in the nitrogen, sulfur, and oxygen content can be attributed to where the crude oil originates.
-After drilling, crude oil is usually refined in order to create fuel, lubricants, etc. Due to the use of processing catalysts in the refining method, trace amounts of sulfur and nitrogen can be very detrimental.
+After drilling, crude oil is usually refined in order to create fuel, lubricants, etc. Due to the use of processing catalysts in the refining method, determining the nitrogen and sulfur content is very important.
+Trace amounts of sulfur and nitrogen can be very detrimental.
 Thus, determining the nitrogen and sulfur content is very important.
-This application will examine total sulfur and nitrogen in light hydrocarbon samples using the NexiS combustion elemental analyzer complete with a new and novel multilayer combustion tube.
+This application will examine total sulfur and nitrogen in light hydrocarbon samples using the NEXIS combustion elemental analyzer, complete with a novel multilayer combustion tube.

-ASTM Method D5453 is commonly used to determine total sulfur in liquid hydrocarbons.
-The boiling range of these hydrocarbons can vary from 25 to 400oC.
+ASTM Method D5453 is commonly used to determine Total Sulfur in liquid hydrocarbons.
+The boiling range of these hydrocarbons can vary from 25 to 400ºC.
 This method calls for the sample to be directly injected or placed in a sample boat and then inserted into a high temperature tube for combustion where the sample is oxidized into sulfur dioxide (SO2).
 The sample is exposed to ultraviolet light and detected by a photomultiplier.
-This application will examine the total sulfur content of diesel fuel samples using the NexiS Total Nitrogen/Total Sulfur combustion analyzer.
+This application note will examine the Total Sulfur content of diesel fuel samples using the NEXIS Total Nitrogen/Total Sulfur combustion analyzer.

 ASTM D5453 covers the determination of Total Sulfur in concentrations ranging from about 1 to 8000 mg/kg in a wide range of liquid hydrocarbons and automotive fuels having a boiling point range of 25˚C to 400˚C and viscosities between 0.2 and 20 Cst (mm²/s) at ambient temperature.